undoZen/co-nth-arg/README.md

       }
     })()

-since request's callback will be called with 3 arguments: `function (error, response, body)`.
+`res` here is an array contain response object and body since request's callback will be called with 3 arguments: `function (error, response, body)`.

 It's annoying that every time you deal with that kind of thunk you write code like